duduclx/graphina/README.md

 # details:
 1. lastest graphite with:
- * carbon (used for xivo)
+ * carbon
  * whisper
- * influxdb (database for cacti)
  * mysql (database for graphite)
  * phpmyadmin (to look at graphite's mysql)
 2. grafana 3.1.1 with:
  * plugins (pie chart, diagram and histogram)
- * custom dashboard for datacenter (pdu, ups, pue and temp)
- * custom dashbord for xivo (queue supervision, total calls, server stats)
-3. xivo calls & server stats
- * retrieve **call metrics** in **Carbon** from the xivo's collectd.
- * monitor the xivo's server from his postgresql to the collectd in the supervisor server.
+3. collector / database:
+ * carbon & graphite
+ * influxdb
+ * collectd
+ * logstash & elasticsearch
+4. collect, graph, enjoy !!

 # How to use:
-open terminal and type:
+You must be a super user to run it ! open terminal and type:
 ```
+su
 git clone https://github.com/duduclx/saphir.git
 cd saphir
 chmod a+x install_supervisor.sh